marcusimperial/text-quiz/README.md

 * App data is centralized within the `/context` folder, particularly `Context.tsx`.
 Values such as the game state and the payload data are stored here.

-* Each of the screens/components interact with these states.
+* Each of the screens/components interacts with these states.
 For example, the Home page updates the game state ("to start a new game"), the Question page updates the question state ("to get the next question"), the Score marks a game as complete, and so on...

 * As reflected in the comments in `App.tsx`, the app doesn't use a routing system such as react-router-dom due to the intrinsic nature of the game.
 The app is instead dependent on the `game` state on which of the three screens to display.
 This is to avoid having to run a redundant state check on every screen.